scrapinghub/frontera/docs/source/index.rst

     Identify and make use of canonical url of document.

 :doc:`topics/frontier-backends`
-    Define your own crawling logic.
+    Define your own crawling policy and custom storage.

 Built-in services and tools